Saje Vital Signs - First Aid And Cpr Training

 Introduction: Understanding the S.A.F.E.
 Method

-The S.A.F.E. method provides a structured approach to assessing a casualty's vital signs.
-Each letter represents a key element:
+The S.Because of that, a.
+That said, f.
+Also, e. method provides a structured approach to assessing a casualty's vital signs.

 • S - Scene Safety: Ensure the scene is safe for both you and the victim before approaching.